aagnone3/DAG-Visualization/README.md

-# D3 DAG Visualization
+# DAG Visualization with JavaScript and D3

 An interactive dashboard for visualizing various aspects of a directed acyclic graph.
 Features include, but are not limited to, the following:

 - Regex search with auto-complete
 - Filter by element type
 - Filter by element depth
-- Single-path focus view'
+- Single-path focus view

 ---
 # Visualization Screenshot
 ![Visualization Screenshot]